-The best part of meatballs are the meatballs themselves, and luckily Daniel has already put in the legwork for the most tender and juicy meatballs you'll ever taste.
+The best part of meatball pizza is the meatballs themselves, and luckily Daniel has already put in the legwork for the juiciest, most tender meatballs you'll ever taste.
 But the sauce comes in a close second.

 My quick-and-dirty trick?
-I save some of the meatball mixture and instead of forming it into a ball, I brown it in a bit of olive oil.
+I save some of the meatball mixture, and instead of forming it into a ball, I brown it in a bit of olive oil.